Fiber tapping

-Fiber tapping uses a network tap method that extracts signal from an optical fiber without breaking the connection.
-Tapping of optical fiber allows diverting some of the signal being transmitted in the core of the fiber into another fiber or a detector.
+Fiber tapping is a network tap method that extracts signal from an optical fiber without breaking the connection.
+Tapping of optical fiber entails diverting some of the signal being transmitted in the core of the fiber into another fiber or a detector.
 Fiber to the home (FTTH) systems use beam splitters to allow many users to share one backbone fiber connecting to a central office, cutting the cost of each connection to the home.
 Test equipment can simply put a bend in the fiber and extract sufficient light to identify a fiber or determine if a signal is present.

+Use

-Similar techniques can surreptitiously tap fiber for surveillance, although this is rarely done where electronic equipment used in telecommunication is required to allow access to any phone line for tapping by legal authorization.
+Surreptitious fiber tapping may be used for surveillance, particularly in jurisdictions where specific authorities are legally granted access (usually limited or conditional) to electronic equipment used in telecommunication (e.g., phone lines) for tapping.
 Tapping the fiber means that all signals from every communications source being routed through the fiber are presented and must be sorted for relevant data, an immense task when thousands of sources of data or voice may be present.

 According to reports, the US government used fiber tapping for surveillance following the September 11, 2001 attacks.
-Also the USS Jimmy Carter, a nuclear submarine, was modified to allow tapping undersea communication cables.
+Also, the USS Jimmy Carter (a nuclear submarine) was modified to allow tapping undersea communication cables.